sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-setup-and-configure-openvswitch-in-debian-11.md

 ---
-title: "How to setup and configure OpenvSwitch in Debian 11"
+title: How to setup and configure OpenvSwitch in Debian 11
 date: 2022-10-15T14:36:56+00:00
-description: "How to setup and configure OpenvSwitch in Debian 11"
+description: How to setup and configure OpenvSwitch in Debian 11
 draft: false
 hideToc: false
 enableToc: true